Welcoming New Leadership Communities: The Success Network Broadens Its Reach

 The Illinois Education and Career Success Network is thrilled to welcome Highland Region Pathways to Success and Chicago Southland Collaborative for Education as its newest Leadership Communities in 2025.

 “Collaboration is key to maximizing our impact.
-Partnering with other institutions allows us to leverage resources, share expertise, and develop innovative programs that better serve the diverse needs of our students and contribute to a stronger community,” says Dr. Michael Anthony, President of Prairie State College.
+Partnering with other institutions allows us to leverage resources, share expertise, and develop innovative programs that better serve the diverse needs of our students and contribute to a stronger community,” says Dr. Michael D. Anthony, President of Prairie State College.

 Highland Region Pathways to Success, led by Highland Community College, ROE 8, and Northwest Illinois Economic Development (NWILED), brings expertise in regional collaboration, career pathways development, postsecondary partnerships, and dual credit programs.